davidrmiller/neural2d/README.md

 files or .dat binary files, and an input data config file (inputData.txt) that follows the same format as shown in the [examples elsewhere](#YourOwnData).
-Then define a [topology config file](topology.txt) with the appropriate number of network inputs and outputs, then run the neural2d program.
+Then define a [topology config file](#topologyconfig) with the appropriate number of network inputs and outputs, then run the neural2d program.

 Or if you don't want to use .bmp image files or .dat binary files for